AnnZoeFreelancer/Namaste-React/Notes in md format/Ch-03-LayingTheFoundation.md

 react.createElement is converted to object and it is then converted and rendered as html on dom.
 Babel understands JSX and convert it into react.createElement.
 Babel does lot of optimization in the code.

+`const jsxheading = <h1 id="heading">Namaste React</h1>;`
+It is a valid jsx.
+If we run the above code, it runs.
+Parcel is doing it for us.
+JSX is transpiled before it reaches the JS engine.
+Parcel -Babel JSX =>React.createElement =>React Element-JS OBject =>Html Element(render) JSX first converts to react.createElement.
+Then it converts to react element and then to JS Object and then converts to html element.

 ##### Advantage of JSX
 - Readability,